oauth-xx/oauth2/README.md

 Available as part of the Tidelift Subscription.

 The maintainers of OAuth2 and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
 Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
-[Learn more.](https://tidelift.com/subscription/pkg/rubygems-oauth2?utm_source=undefined&utm_medium=referral&utm_campaign=enterprise)
+[Learn more.](https://tidelift.com/subscription/pkg/rubygems-oauth2?utm_source=rubygems-oauth2&utm_medium=referral&utm_campaign=enterprise)

+## Security contact information

+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

+For more see [SECURITY.md][🚎sec-pol].

 ## What is new for v2.0 (unreleased, `master` branch)?

 - Officially support Ruby versions >= 2.7
 - Unofficially support Ruby versions >= 2.5
 - Incidentally support Ruby versions >= 2.2
-- Drop support for MAC Draft versions < 0.3
+- Drop support for MAC Draft versions < 03
 - Add support for MAC Draft version 05
 - Support IETF rfc7523 JWT Bearer Tokens
 - Support IETF rfc7231 Relative Location in Redirect